-A transverse bias field, $B_x$, can be represented by a single spherical harmonic field of order $n=1$ and degree $m=1$.
-As such, the symmetries within the desired harmonic field correspond to the anti-symmetric tesseral coil basis, with azimuthal periodicity $\pi$ depicted in Fig.~\ref{fig.symanti}d and Fig.~\ref{fig.arcs}b, respectively.
-As previously mentioned, the harmonic $T_{1,1}$ is not present within the axial field.
+Now, we design a uniform transverse field, $B_x$, which can be represented by a single spherical harmonic field of order $N=1$ and degree $M=1$.
+Consequently, the symmetries within the desired harmonic field correspond to the anti-symmetric tesseral coil basis, with azimuthal periodicity $\pi$, as shown in Fig.~\ref{fig.symanti}d and Fig.~\ref{fig.arcs}b.
+As mentioned above, the harmonic $T_{1,1}$ is not present within the axial field.
 However, we can still search for optimized transverse coils using the axial magnetic field.
-Here, we use a four pair setup with three overlapping arcs of different angular lengths, with axial magnetic field
+Here, we use a setup comprising four pairs of coils with three overlapping arcs of different angular lengths, which generate an axial magnetic field

 where